• Skip to content

 Your baby might also get artificial surfactant through a tube into their lungs until your baby can make their own surfactant.

-Your baby might also be given antibiotics if doctors think your baby has an infection as well as respiratory distress syndrome.
+Your baby might also be given antibiotics if doctors think your baby has a bacterial infection as well as respiratory distress syndrome.

 If you know your baby is going to be born prematurely, you might be given 1-2 doses of corticosteroids before the birth (preferably at least 24 hours beforehand).
 This helps to speed up lung development in your unborn baby.